douglasbagnall/riffle/README.rst

-The Python module code is based on Python's standard ``_random`` module (the secret C module behind the public ``random`` module), and uses the Random class API as officially documented_, with omissions.
+The Python module code is based on Python's standard ``_random`` module (the secret C module behind the public ``random`` module), and uses the Random class API as documented_:
-The full API is described in this paragraph:

 .. _documented: http://docs.python.org/py3k/library/random.html